IsaHu-dev/Calorie-Mind/README.md

 - Add a GUI interface - upgrade from a mock terminal.
 - Expand Weekly Totals features to alert the user if they skipped a day.
 It currently calculates the last seven days.
+- Add a leaderboard on scores once the GUI is designed and implemented.

 # Testing